Biomedical Engineering (Conversion)

 What you'll study

-You’ll complete a substantial research project in our excellent facilities, supervised by our research staff.
+You'll complete a large-scale individual research project in our excellent facilities, which include high-performance computing clusters and specialised laboratories.

 Facilities